 They don't want you to hear the truth, folks.

-Uh bottom line up front, I just got a text in from a buddy friend of mine.
+Bottom line up front, I just got a text in from a buddy friend of mine.

 I won't say what federal agency he's in, but he's listening right now.

-And he said the government won't trust its analysts on Islam regardless of their expertise.
+And he said, the government won't trust its analysts on Islam regardless of their expertise.

 They rely on cultural experts, usually Muslim Brotherhood, who have a duty to protect Islam.

-Hard working analysts inside the government and Department of Defense are not being listened to.
+Hardworking analysts inside the government and Department of Defense are not being listened to.

 And I can tell you that that is exactly what I saw while I was inside the system.

-And I'm gonna I'm gonna hand the control over to him uh for a second, and he's gonna take us take us through a little bit of uh his own story.
+And he's going to take us through a little bit of his own story.

 I'd be glad to.

-You can read it, it's on Breitbart.
+You can read it.

 It gives you a good walkthrough of the trajectory of the events that happened while I was active duty.

-Everybody out there I'm sure is wondering what the heck can I do in the midst of all of this.
+Everybody out there, I'm sure, is wondering what the heck can I do in the midst of all of this?

 I can tell you a few simple things that you can do.

-Everybody across the country can do this and turn this into a grassroots movement, because this still is a government of the people, by the people, and for the people.
+Everybody across the country can do this and turn this into a grassroots movement because this still is a government of the people, by the people, and for the people.

 You can buy a copy of the book and read it.